robdodson/robdodson.github.com/source/_posts/2013-08-20-exploring-html-imports.markdown

 ```
 We're creating a new `<template>` which contains a canvas tag and a script block to create our pie chart.
 The advantage of using a template tag is that any script blocks inside of it will not execute until we clone the contents and add them to the DOM.

-On line 27 we pull in the Charts.js library which I've stored in a folder called `lib`.
-When our index file fetches `chart.html` it will also fetch any `links` or `scripts` so we can include whatever we want.

-Lines 30-38 should look familiar.
+Lines 29-37 should look familiar.
 We're grabbing the template and stamping its content onto the document.
-Notice on line 38 we use `template.content` to access the innards.
+Notice on line 37 we use `template.content` to access the innards.

 Running the above gives us this: